 A lack of diversity in the leadership of an organization hampers innovation, prohibits members of minority groups from being recognized for their contributions, and fails to meet client expectations.

-Companies with more women in leadership positions consistently outperform companies with less than half of their leadership positions filled by women.
+Companies with more women in leadership positions consistently outperform companies with less than a third of their leadership positions filled by women.

 Creating an inclusive culture and a workplace where employees feel respected, valued, and comfortable being themselves isn’t just good common sense—it’s also good for your company’s bottom line.

-With diverse and inclusive companies outperforming those who haven’t made the effort to recruit and retain diverse talent and create a welcoming and innovative environment, there’s no question that D&I initiatives are good for business.
+With diverse and inclusive companies outperforming those who haven’t made the effort to recruit and retain diverse talent or create a welcoming and innovative environment, there’s no question that DEI initiatives are good for business.

-8. Companies with higher-than-average diversity had 19% higher innovation revenues.
+8. Companies with greater-than-average diversity had 19% more innovation revenues.
 (Harvard Business Review)

-With these stats, you can see why you should make diversity and inclusion top priorities at your company: D&I initiatives make workplaces smarter and more successful, while also contributing to increased job satisfaction, employee retention, and revenue.
+With these stats, you can see why you should make diversity, equity, and inclusion top priorities at your company: D&I initiatives make workplaces smarter and more successful, while also contributing to increased job satisfaction, employee retention, and revenue.

-What are some of the most effective D&I initiatives you've seen at a company?
-Any horror stories that we can learn from? 👻👇
+What are some of the most effective D&I initiatives you've seen at a company? 👇